| |

 a container with the young boy.
 I could easily imagine Jackie staging

 a chase scene through all of those colorful containers.
+Our first

 stop was Chuk Lam Sim Yuen - The Bamboo Forest Monastery.
 We were very